xonq/mycotools/mycotools/MTDB.md

 ##### NCBI use restriction
 All NCBI entries are
 assumed to be "published" for non-restricted use.
+"However, some submitters may claim patent, copyright, or other intellectual property rights in all or a portion of the data they have submitted." - [NCBI](ncbi.nlm.nih.gov/genbank/).
+It is the user responsbility to determine which, if any, genome data have use-restriction policies.

 *There may be edge-case examples of use-restricted NCBI data, however NCBI cannot provide oversight for their